Edb83/self-isolution/TESTING.md

 - Links to Activities and Register direct to the correct pages.
 - FAB for Add Activity only appears if user is logged in.
 - Latest Activities shows the three most recently added activities.
-- Cards function as expected (see Cards, above)
+- Cards function as expected (see Cards, above).

 **Register page**